giellalt/giellalt.github.io/dicts/nds/NDSTroubleshooting.md

-﻿# Troubleshooting frequent problems
+﻿# Troubleshooting

-This document goes through some frequent problems.
+To see logs of an instance on the server, run the following command:

+`journalctl -xeu nds-INSTANCE`

+# Frequent problems

 ##  500 error: `Invalid tagset <pos>.
 Choose one of: `